 Carpet beetles in Australia are part of the ecosystem and pose no problem in their natural environment where their larvae eat animal proteins, feathers, animal skins and hair.
-The problem is that the list includes some of your possessions like fabrics and wool in carpets!
-Call Acacia Pest Control to find out the best ways to treat carpet beetles.
+The problem is that the list includes some of your possessions like fabrics and wool in carpets and your clothes!

-You might find it hard to believe but it only takes one single Australian carpet beetle to do a whole lot of damage – and if you see one, you can bet 50 to 100 eggs are waiting somewhere in a rug or carpet to be hatched.
+You might find it hard to believe but it only takes one single Australian carpet beetle to do a whole lot of damage to your home, furniture and clothing.
+If you see one, you can bet 50 to 100 eggs are waiting somewhere in a rug or carpet or the edges of your home to be hatched.

 So if just one carpet beetle can cause havoc, imagine what 20 of them could do!
-They only need a clump of pet hair the vacuum cleaner can’t access underneath the lounge to make an easy nest that will be hard to detect.
+They only need a clump of pet hair that the vacuum cleaner can’t access underneath the lounge to lay eggs and make an easy nest that will be hard to detect.
 One of the best ways to treat carpet beetles is prevention!

 What Do Australian Carpet Beetles Look Like?

-Australian carpet beetles measure about 3mm long and can be up to 5mm during the larval stage.
+The Australian carpet beetle species measure about 3mm long and can be up to 5mm during the larvae stage.
 They’re a tiny furry beetle and are a distant cousin to several other kinds of moths and carpet beetles.
-These pests might be only the size of a pinhead and look like fuzzy, harmless little things, but they can add more worry to your life with the enormous damage they can do.
-Carpet beetles are hard to detect, which is why an Acacia Pest Control inspection is advisable.
+These pests might be roughly the size of a pinhead and look like fuzzy, harmless little things, but they can add more worry to your life with the enormous damage they can do.
+Carpet beetles are hard to detect, which is why a carpet beetle larvae inspection is advisable.

-These hungry little munchkins don’t bite, but their fuzz can cause a rash or dermatitis, which is rare, but if you were allergic it would only add to the infestation problem.
-These tiny beetles can find their way into the pile in your carpets and rugs and leave bald, unsightly patches.
-Yes, we wish carpet beetles would stay in the bush where their larvae can eat whatever they want, but the warmth and protection in your house is a good place for the adult beetles to lay their eggs and the larvae have plenty for their supper.
+These hungry little insects don’t attack or bite humans, but their fuzz can cause an allergic reaction such as a rash or dermatitis, which is rare, but if you were allergic it would only add to the infestation problem.
+These tiny beetles can find their way into the pile in your wool carpets and rugs and leave bald, unsightly patches in the material.
+Yes, we wish carpet beetles would stay in the bush where their larvae can eat whatever they want, but the warmth and protection in your house is a good place for the species of adult beetles to lay their eggs and create nests so that the larvae have plenty to feed on for their supper.

 - Fresh flowers